just1bit/duet-edge-realtime/docs/V1_EXECUTION_MANUAL.md

 ### Profiles

-`ACCEPTANCE_PROFILE=gpu` is the default and is the only profile that produces formal V1 GPU acceptance evidence. `ACCEPTANCE_PROFILE=local` validates the fake/core/Viewer path without PyTorch, CUDA, or an NVIDIA GPU.
+`ACCEPTANCE_PROFILE=gpu` is the default and produces formal V1 GPU acceptance evidence. `ACCEPTANCE_PROFILE=local` produces fake/core/Viewer evidence with the lightweight runtime.

 For a local run, change `ACCEPTANCE_PROFILE` to `local` before running.